 Market conditions change.
 People change.
 Your organizational goals change.
 As a result, motivations and priorities change.
 As the business environment evolves, your customer personas will need to evolve as well.
 So, be sure to reexamine your personas to make sure they remain accurate.
 As a rule of thumb, it’s a good idea to review your personas each year as you establish your company goals.

-5. Use your customer personas to create focused content that will engage your audience.
+5. Use your customer personas to create focused content that will motivate and engage your audience.

 Consumer personas will help you and those in your organization communicate with your customers not just as customers, but also as human beings.
 With detailed personas in hand, you will have the information you need to create content and messaging that appeals to your target audience on a highly personal level.
 By keeping these personas in mind while writing, you will be able to tailor your content to your audience’s interests, behaviors and unique lifestyles.

 What’s more, knowing your readers’ preferences can help you distribute your content through the most appropriate channels.

 Customer personas can be used in all stages of content marketing — from lead generation to closing the sale.
 The time you put into creating customer personas will pay off exponentially as you begin to engage with your customers in a more meaningful manner.

 Contact Point to Point to learn more about building an effective customer persona.